 For years, finding a solution to discovering missing glyphs – the dreaded pink boxes – in InDesign has eluded scripters.
-Until Peter Baumgartner came up with a solution that works very well.
+Until Peter Baumgartner came up with a solution that works very well (the link to that post no longer works thanks to Adobe's forum migration).
 The script on this page uses Peter's solution but adds an interface which shows a document's missing glyphs in a window (rather than in the ESTK), and allows you to apply a font to the missing glyphs.

 When run, the script shows the following dialog: